nknauer/academic_website/content/publication/brooklynaccident.md

 publication_types = ["4"]

 # Publication name and optional abbreviated version.
-#publication = "In *Signal Image Technology & Internet Systems (SITIS)*, IEEE."
+publication = "*NYPD Motor Vehicle Collisions Dataset*, Knauer Consulting"
 #publication_short = "In *SITIS*"

 # Abstract and optional shortened version.
-abstract = "This is an algorithm I implemented using R to align Optimatic's buyers with the appropriate placement/publisher." abstract_short = ""
+abstract = "The purpose of this study is to develop a plan to reduce accidents in Brooklyn through the utilization of public data.
+Data Source: https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95" abstract_short = "The purpose of this study is to develop a plan to reduce accidents in Brooklyn through the utilization of public data.
+Data Source: https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95"

 # Featured image thumbnail (optional)
 image_preview = ""